 How to spot terrible papers

 - They offer no other argument than citing other authors, sometimes from the same university [RMIT University in Australia is a champion at doing that: Allen, Potts, Berg, Lane, Davidson keep citing themselves.
 It only creates a self-reinforcing illusion of knowledge]

 - They provide assertions without a detailed analysis [for instance “blockchain are the commons 3.0” without even bothering to apply the 8 criteria defining a commons, one by one.
 Spoiler alert: if you apply the criteria, it will show that a distributed ledger is not a commons]

 - They offer no comparison table, no graph and no calculation, but only circular reasoning

-- They focus on (potential) benefits without considering the disadvantages and opportunity costs [There are always some trade-offs.
-There is no cheap risk-free scalable solution to decentralize all the things]
+- They focus on potential benefits without considering the disadvantages and opportunity costs [There are always some trade-offs.
+There is no fast cheap risk-free scalable solution to decentralize all the things]

-- They use unassured terms such as “has the potential to”, “might”, “has the possibility to” etc. [A real research would rather assert “it will do this if that” or “it is this when that condition is met”]
+- They use unassertive terms such as “has the potential to”, “might”, “has the possibility to” etc. They’re not sure…

 - They cite one or several of the following articles/books, that are themselves guilty of the flaws listed above: